 This eight herb oral essiac formula has never been published so as to protect the accuracy and ethical usage of the formula.

 Rene Caisse passed away in 1978, Elmer Gove in 1987, and Dr. Charles Brusch in 1993.
 There are only a handful of people today who know the ratios of this highly studied eight herb essiac formula.
+We are one of them.
+Click here to read more about it.

 To summarize, those "in the know" use eight herb essiac, and turn up their nose at the four herb essiac sold at too high a price by almost every herbalist around.